hanickadot/cthash/README.md

 # CTHASH (Compile Time Hash)

-This library is constexpr implementation of SHA-2 family of hashes.
+This library is constexpr implementation of SHA-2 and SHA-3 family of hashes.

 ## Supported hash function